acpennington/GoatController/docs/cardnotes.md

 -  Fiend Comedian: can have a custom script which handles the banishing (tedious to conditionally banish/mill cards)
 -  Reversal Quiz: helper to send everything to graveyard?
 Optional script to swap LP?
 -  Attack and Receive: could technically have a fancy complex prepopLP (see ticket #225) that counts "Attack and Receive" cards in the grave.
+-  Princess of Tsurugi: complex prepopLP (see ticket #225).
 -  Big Burn: could use a Banish All script to simplify removing everything from the graveyard
 -  Disturbance Strategy: possibly could use a helper script
 -  Fire Sorceror/Fuh-Rin-Ka-Zan: add a parameter to RANDOM_DISCARD to allow it to discard 2 cards
 -  Heavy Slump: needing to shuffle 8+ cards back into your deck is kind of obnoxious
 -  Mazera DeVille: needs to discard up to 3 cards
+-  Penguin Knight: tedious to resolve without a helper